krupagaliya/MediMind-AI-Agent/deploy_guide.md

 ## 🔧 Configuration Setup

-### 1. Create .env1 File
+### 1. Create deploy.env File

-Create a `.env1` file in your project root with the following configuration:
+Create a `deploy.env` file in your project root with the following configuration:

 ```env
 # Google Cloud Configuration